How Does Equity Release on Jointly Owned Property Work?

 • Some providers also have additional requirements regarding the property’s type, condition, and location.

-Do Both Homeowners Have to Be Over 55 for Equity Release?
+Do Both Homeowners Need to Be Over 55 for Equity Release?

-Yes, both homeowners must be over 55 to qualify for a joint equity release plan.
+Yes, both homeowners need to be over 55 to qualify for equity release.

 What Are the Options if One Shared Owner Is Under 55?